Posted by David Lazo on Friday, August 22, 2014

 *Thank you to Annalise for sharing her move-in story with us.
 Annalise is the admissions counselor responsible for applicants attending high school in the District of Columbia, northern Virginia, and the state of Maryland.

-Posted in Advice for Parents, Commons, Freshman Commons, Housing, Living on Campus, Nashville, Preparing for College, move-in and tagged: admissions counselor, aloha spirit, college, Diversity, goodbyes, Hawaii, home, Nashville, northern California, opportunities, opportunity, Parents, Research, San Francisco, southern charm, thrive, transitions, Vanderbilt community
+Posted in Advice for Parents, Commons, Freshman Commons, Housing, Living on Campus, move-in, Nashville, Preparing for College and tagged: admissions counselor, aloha spirit, college, Diversity, goodbyes, Hawaii, home, Nashville, northern California, opportunities, opportunity, Parents, Research, San Francisco, southern charm, thrive, transitions, Vanderbilt community